Induced Disjoint Paths in Claw-Free Graphs: Introduction

-For claw-free graphs (graphs where no vertex has three pairwise nonadjacent neighbors), Fiala \etal\cite{FKLP12} recently showed that the {\sc Induced Disjoint Paths} problem is \NP-complete.
-This holds even for line graphs, a subclass of the class of claw-free graphs.
+For claw-free graphs (graphs where no vertex has three pairwise nonadjacent neighbors), Fiala~\etal\cite{FKLP12} showed that the {\sc Induced Disjoint Paths} problem is \NP-complete.
+They showed that this holds even for line graphs, a subclass of the class of claw-free graphs.
 They also gave a polynomial-time algorithm for {\problemIDP} for any fixed $k$.
 Their approach is based on a modification of the claw-free input graph to a special type of claw-free graph, namely to a quasi-line graph, in order to use the characterization of quasi-line graphs by Chudnovsky and Seymour~\cite{CS05}.
-This transformation may require $n^{2k}$ brute-force guessing, in particular as claw-freeness must be preserved.
-Fiala \etal\cite{FKLP12} asked whether this result can be improved.
+This transformation may require $\Omega(n^{2k})$ time due to some brute-force guessing, in particular as claw-freeness must be preserved.

-In this paper, we improve on the result of Fiala \etal\cite{FKLP12} using the theory of parameterized complexity (cf.~\cite{DF99,Niedermeier06}).
-In this theory, we consider the problem input as a pair $(I,k)$, where $I$ is the main part and $k$ the parameter.
-A problem is \emph{fixed-parameter tractable} if an instance $(I,k)$ can be solved in time $O(f(k)|I|^c)$, where $f$ denotes a computable function and $c$ a constant independent of $k$.
-We consider {\sc Induced Disjoint Paths} when the parameter is the number of terminals and show that it is fixed-parameter tractable for claw-free graphs.